ubccr/ccrdocs/pages/software/building.md

 ```

 !!!
 Note
-    Compiling certain software will be CPU archtecture specific.
+    Compiling certain software will be CPU architecture specific.
 If you'd like
     to build software for a specific CPU architecture, be sure to load the
     corresponding `ccrarch/avx2` or `ccrarch/avx512` module first.